apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/JSON.md

 ### description
     JSON (Binary) datatype.
         Use binary JSON format for storage and json function to extract field.
-Support (default) 1048576 bytes (adjustable up to 2G), and the JSONB type is also limited by the be configuration `jsonb_type_length_soft_limit_bytes`
+Supports (default) 1048576 bytes (adjustable up to 2G), adjustable by be configuring `jsonb_type_length_soft_limit_bytes`

 ### note
     There are some advantanges for JSON over plain JSON STRING.